Azure/service-fabric-mesh-preview/README.md

 ## Private Preview 4 Updates

-This update includes a lot of stability and reliability fixes for the service along with the following:
+This update includes stability and reliability fixes for the service along with the following:

 - Diagnostics improvements for failing applications
 - Introduction of a new ARM api version (2018-07-01-preview)
 - Change of ARM namespace from Microsoft.ServiceFabric to Microsoft.ServiceFabricMesh